The Words that Failed:

 Young told the Sun that language change cannot be dictated: "the language belongs to us all."
 In her interview she uses a generic masculine instead of a common gender pronoun: "none of us is custom or law unto himself."
 Young insists that her coinages are mere suggestions that will depend for their success on approval by experts and by users of the language.
 Lexicographer Isaac K. Funk wrote to the New York Times that, although he preferred thon, Young's pronouns, “like Wagner’s music, are better than they sound” (New York Times, 12 January, 1912, p.
 12).
 He later added heer, hiser, and himer to his Funk and Wagnalls Standard Dictionary.

 she'er, her'er St. Louis Superintendent of Schools Ben Blewett told local reporters that he preferred the generic masculine to Young's new pronouns.
-Calling pronouns “generic, not genderic,” Blewett insisted, “generically we are all men,” at least until the feminist revolution takes hold: "In fact when women achieve their ambition to enter all the walks of life in competition with men the feminine form of pronoun may come into general use. . . .
+Calling pronouns “generic, not genderic,” Blewett insisted, “generically we are all men," at least until the feminist revolution takes hold: "In fact when women achieve their ambition to enter all the walks of life in competition with men the feminine form of pronoun may come into general use. . . .
 Miss Young is represented as suggesting 'he’er.'
 Why not: 'She’er' and why not 'her’er' instead of 'him’er.'"?
 (St. Louis Post-Dispatch, 8 January, 1912, p.
 14).

 Picking up on Blewett's example of she'er, an anonymous St. Louis critic argues that the female-first “cogendrous pronouns” are not pleasing to the ear because men are simply more harmonious than women: "[T]he masculine pronoun is more euphonic than the feminine, because—well, is it because the thing with which it is consociated, and for which it stands, is better attuned to the laws of harmony, and of cadence, as expressed in nature?
 (St. Louis Globe-Democrat; rpt., Colfax (WA) Gazette, 19 January, 1912, p.
 4).

 And George Harvey, the influential editor of Harper’s Weekly, suggests that Young’s common-gender pronouns signal the end times for language: "When 'man' ceases to include women we shall cease to need a language, and won’t care any more about pronouns" (Harper’s Weekly, 27 January, 1912, p.
 5).